chrisjurich/MVAPACK-simulated-data/README.md

 dataset.
 There is a lot of talk about "significant" vs "non-significant" chemicals.
 This refers to chemicals that have variantion across replicates that is statistically significant versus ones that do not.

+## `norm_eics.py`
+Helper script used just once to normalize the maximum peak of the compound to 1.0.
+Loads in eics from the `data/eics-cpy2.pickle` file and saves them back to that file.

 ## `mults.py`